Hydrospheredata/hydro-serving/README.md

 **Example**

-A text recognition pipeline.
-Unless you are Google and have enough data and hardware to build end-to-end neural network you’ll need to build something like this:
+To build a natural language processing pipeline that takes input JSON, extracts simple features, classifies a document into particular category and then applies a neural network pre-trained for detected category you’ll need something like this:

 ![Image](docs/images/NLP-serving-pipeline.png)